pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 This document describes how to maintain [TiDB Binlog](https://docs.pingcap.com/tidb/stable/tidb-binlog-overview) of a TiDB cluster on Kubernetes.

+> **Warning:**
+>
+> Starting from TiDB v7.5.0, TiDB Binlog replication is deprecated.
+Starting from v8.3.0, TiDB Binlog is fully deprecated, with removal planned for a future release.
+For incremental data replication, use [TiCDC](deploy-ticdc.md) instead.
+For point-in-time recovery (PITR), use PITR.

 ## Prerequisites

 - [Deploy TiDB Operator](deploy-tidb-operator.md);